xuankimtran/docs-1/pages/katalon-studio/docs/activate-KSE.md

 To activate the trial license, in the **Katalon Studio Activation** dialog, enter the email and password registered for your Katalon account, then click **Activate**.

 You can start using KSE and KRE for 30 days.
+When your trial period expires, you need to purchase licenses to continue using KSE and KRE, or you can use the Katalon Studio free license with basic testing features.
+At any time, you can upgrade the free Katalon Studio to Katalon Studio Enterprise without re-download.

 ### Activate Purchased Licenses with the Internet